suinleelab/deepprofile-study/README.md

 Repository with scripts for all model training and analysis for paper "A deep profile of gene expression across 18 human cancers"

-All fully pre-processed input data for training the models can be found on our Mendeley Data repository.
+All fully pre-processed input data for training the models can be found on our Figshare Data repository.
 For each cancer, the basic data we used is **'CANCER_DATA_TOP2_JOINED_BATCH_CORRECTED_CLEANED.tsv'** where CANCER is the name of the cancer type.
 This data is GEO datasets collected from top 2 platforms, intersecting genes taken, and batch correction applied.

 The folder **MODEL_TRAININGS** includes all scripts and notebooks for training VAE models and obtaining attributions.